shkilass/pyrolog/README.md

 > Beta version doesn't guarantee correct work.
 > You can report any issue [there](https://github.com/ftdot/pyrolog/issues).

-If you want to contribute, just fork, commit you changes and create PR [there](https://github.com/ftdot/pyrolog/pulls).
+If you want to contribute: just fork, commit you changes and create PR [there](https://github.com/ftdot/pyrolog/pulls).
-While contributing, don't forget to comment your changes!
+Don't forget to comment your changes while contributing!

 ### 📃 License

 By copying, distributing and modification this library, you agree with [GNU LGPL 2.1 Terms](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
-License is applies to all source files of library.
+License is applies to all source files of the library.
-This is python files, reStructured files, etc.
+Is the python files, reStructured files, etc.
 License also provides NO WARRANTY for this library!

 ```